“Why do the dumpsters have locks on it?” Big A asked, as I threw our sandwich wrappers and wet wipes away.

 Big A kept playing, and about a half hour later, the black kids returned and claimed their territory at the top of on one of the steepest slopes.
 When the white kids would skate or scoot on that hill, they’d yell at them and spit sunflower seeds on the ground, further incensing the white skaters.
 “I wish we had chewed up gum to spit in their faces,” one white boy said.
-“My tits are nicer than yours,” the fat one taunted.
-I don’t think a single one of the black girls could have been older than 13.
+“My tits are nicer than yours,” a fat, white kid taunted.
+I don’t think a single one of the girls could have been older than 13.

-“Try and ignore them,” I heard one of the older white kids say, but it became hard.
+“Try and ignore them,” I heard one of the older white kids tell the others, but it became hard.
 By this point, the As had seemed to befriend their exiled sisters, sitting beside them on the hill.
 I watched the bubbling brewhaha unfurl and wondered if or when I’d need to step in.
 I finally did, after the tits remark.
 “This is getting really out of control,” I said.
 “Can we maybe skate in shifts?
 I realize you’re way more advanced, but is it possible for everyone to have a turn?”
 The older kid repeated his initial line.
 “Look,” he said, “I’m not trying to be disrespectful.
 I just don’t want anyone to get hurt.
 Everyone can play here if we can just stay out of each others’ way.”

 I walked over to the other group.
 “Does that sound okay to you?”
 I asked, ignoring the larger tensions that remained unsaid.
 “That one kid called me a whore,” a girl replied.
 She had to have been only a few years older than Big A. My jaw fell as my heart broke.
 “I’m so sorry,” I replied.
 “He must be a really angry, unhappy person to say such a thing.
 How old are you?”
 The girl didn’t respond.
 The well-endowed teen looked sad and disappointed and weary of the ways of the world.
 She remained on the hill a bit longer before finally joining the rest of her group, and they left shortly after.